 If you are the praying type, then talk to God, too.
 If you are not, then meditate and spend some time in solitude really thinking about this decision.
 Do whatever it takes for you to really listen to your gut.
 What are you hearing?
 What is your gut telling you?
 Don’t ask yourself if the time is right for a cell phone just once.
 Ask it over and over again.
 Keep it on the forefront of your mind.
 You’re going to get sick of thinking about it and of talking about!
 But you owe this to yourself and to your kid to be really confident in your decision.
 You’re getting ready to hand over the “keys,” and everyone needs to be ready.

 Create a Family Screen Time Plan.
 If after several months you do feel the time is right to give your child a cell phone, then spend a few weeks with your family creating a “family screen time plan.”
 As part of this process, have several conversations here and there about what is okay and what isn’t.
-(Check out our Family Tech Think Tank Guide to help you get started! )
+(Check out our Free Quick Guide to help you get started! )

-Create a Written Agreement.
-After you’ve created your family screen time plan and everyone feels ready, then create a written agreement between you and your spouse (the parents) and the child.
-This agreement should be comprehensive, yet as simple as possible.
-Kids should be able to easily understand the boundaries and the consequences if those boundaries are crossed.
+Have an individual conversation.
+After you’ve created your family screen time plan and everyone feels ready, then have an individual conversation with any teen that will have his or her own device.
+Look over your family technology plan together.
+Teens should be able to easily understand the boundaries and the consequences if those boundaries are crossed.

 Whew!
 You’ve put some real effort into this decision.
 Now, move forward and have confidence in the decision you’ve made.
 Our kids can sense our lack of confidence and indecisiveness.